Over the past few years, I’ve had a love-hate relationship with developing my personal style.

 This was the first time I went on a mission to learn how to dress better.

-Naturally, I went to the more expensive stores, bought a few big brand items and tried to get styling tips from the stylist in the stores.
+Naturally, I went to the more expensive stores, looked for the nice custom hang tags with string made from quality textiles, bought a few big brand items and tried to get styling tips from the stylist in the stores.
 I essentially asked “what would look good on me?” and they’d bring me a bunch of expensive clothes.

 For example, here’s a photo of me that you might have seen from my Business Insider feature – I bought this blazer on sale, and the only reason why I bought it was because it was from Hugo Boss and it was orange on the inside (yes, my thought process was amazing…).